-The Complainant considers that the disputed domain name is confusingly similar to its trademark BOURSORAMA because it includes in its entirety the trademark, and the addition of the generic French term "ACCES" (which means "ACCESS") is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark BOURSORAMA.
-The Complainant adds that the addition of that generic term and of the generic top-level domain ".COM", does not change the overall impression of the designation as being connected to the Complainant's trademark BOURSORAMA and does not prevent the likelihood of confusion between the disputed domain name and the Complainant and its trademark.
+The Complainant considers that the disputed domain name is confusingly similar to its trademark BOURSO because it includes in its entirety the trademark, and the addition of the letters "BK" (which are a common abbreviation for the term "BANK") is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark BOURSO.
+The Complainant adds that the addition of that abbreviation increases the likelihood of confusion between the disputed domain name and the Complainant's trademark because it refers to the Complainant's activities.